GuangyWang/TADsplimer/README.md

 Introduction
 ----------

-This pipeline is designed for automated end-to-end analysising TAD splitting and merging.
+This pipeline is designed for automated end-to-end analyzing TAD splitting and merging.

 If you have any questions or issues, you can ask in "Issues" of this Git or send email to Guangyu.Wang@childrens.harvard.edu or guangywang@gmail.com.